Home Vancouver Events Calendar Multicultural Heritage Months in Vancouver Vancouver’s ExplorASIAN Festival & Asian Heritage Month

 A regular event at the festival each year is the Vancouver Ikebana Association’s Spring Show.
 This is a Japanese floral arrangement exhibition including live demonstrations by experienced artists.
 There is even an opportunity for visitors to take part in a workshop to learn about the practice of ikebana.

-The Spring Show is held at the Nikkei National Museum & Culture Centre.
-In 2023 it took place on May 6th from 11:00 am to 4:00 pm, and on May 7th from 10:00 am to 3:00 pm.
+The Spring Show is held at the Roundhouse Community Centre in Vancouver.
+In 2026 it takes place on May 23rd and 24th.
+The show runs from 11:00 am to 4:00 pm on the first day, and then from 10:00 am to 3:00 pm on the second day.

 Ikebana Flower Arrangements